ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 #### RAS output files

 The RAS output ancillary files can be found in `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/data/ancils`.
-The ancillaries are divided for each nested region, with each of the region subdivided in directories named according to the nests names.
+The ancillaries are divided for each nested region, with each of the region subdivided in directories named according to the nests' names.
 Therefore, the path of the ancillaries for a specific nest is `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/data/ancils/<nested_region_name>/<nest_name>`.
 <!--
 TODO
 {: style="color:red"}
 <!-- There is no information before about nests (e.g., nest structure, what is the difference between nested region name and nest name, etc.) It would be good to add something in the suite description and link it here. -->

-In addition to the chosen nests, a subdirectory named according to the driving model data can be found within the `nested_region_name` directory.<br>
+In addition to these nests, a subdirectory named according to the driving model data can be found within the `nested_region_name` directory.<br>
-The example above has one `nested_region_name` called `Lismore`, with a 2-level nest (2 nests) named `d1000` (outer nest) and `d0198` (inner nest), driven by ERA5 data.
+The 2-level (i.e., two nests) example above has one `nested_region_name` called `Lismore`.
+Driven by ERA5 data, the outer and inner nests are named `d1000` and `d0198`, respectively.<br>
-As a consequence, within the ancillary files directory `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/data/ancils/` the following folders will be present:
+Thus, the ancillary files directory `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/data/ancils/` contains the following folders:
 - `Lismore/d1000`
 - `Lismore/d0198`
 - `Lismore/era5`